bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 }
 ```

-With our game structure finished, lets add gifts and Santa!
+With our game application structure outlined lets start by adding some game objects, and what's more fitting than Santa and gifts.

 ```kotlin
 data class Santa(val position: Float)